Kyle Rittenhouse's lawyers fight extradition in protest of turning him 'over to the mob'

 KYLE RITTENHOUSE TO SUE BIDEN, CAMPAIGN FOR LIBEL, ATTORNEY SAYS

-Rittenhouse, 17, turned himself in to Antioch, Ill., police and was later charged with first-degree reckless homicide, first-degree recklessly endangering, first-degree intentional homicide and attempted first-degree intentional homicide, all of which had charges reflecting “use of a dangerous weapon,” the criminal complaint states.
+Rittenhouse turned himself in to Antioch, Ill., police and was later charged with first-degree reckless homicide, first-degree recklessly endangering, first-degree intentional homicide and attempted first-degree intentional homicide, all of which had charges reflecting “use of a dangerous weapon,” the criminal complaint states.

-Rittenhouse’s mother, Wendy Rittenhouse, told Fox News exclusively that, despite reports that she had driven her son into Kenosha the night of the shooting, Kyle had actually worked as a lifeguard in Wisconsin the day before and then stayed with a friend overnight.
+Rittenhouse told Fox News that, despite reports that she had driven her son into Kenosha the night of the shooting, Kyle had actually worked as a lifeguard in Wisconsin the day before and then stayed with a friend overnight.

 The next day, he and his friend cleaned up graffiti in the morning before making their way into the area that had been stricken by violence and riots over the two previous nights.
 There, they encountered a business owner who was “desperate” to ensure his business was safe, Pierce said, joined by Wendy.